BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 For social media, users know to navigate to the respective website or app and look up the username there.
 Applications rely on domains (via the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System), or DNS) to resolve the global part.
 In physical addresses, we have more hierarchical parts - country, state, city, street, house number and apartment.
 It is a familiar system.

-## DNS Payment Instructions
+## BIP353: DNS Payment Instructions

-This [proposal](https://github.com/BitcoinDesign/Meta/issues/638) only relies on the Domain Name System (DNS) to retrieve payment information.
+This [proposal](https://github.com/bitcoin/bips/blob/master/bip-0353.mediawiki) only relies on the Domain Name System (DNS) to retrieve payment information.
 It is a decentralized hierarchical naming system used to translate human-friendly domain names (like *www.example.com*) into IP addresses (like *192.0.2.1*) that computers use to identify each other on the network.
 Anytime we type in a domain into a browser, we rely on this system.

 {% include tip/open.html color="blue" label="Note" icon="info" %}

-This is a new proposal for a [BIP]({{'/guide/glossary/#bip---bitcoin-improvement-proposal' | relative_url}}).
-It is still being discussed.
+This is a new proposal.
+It is still being discussed, and not widely implemented.

 {% include tip/close.html %}

 ### Address format

-This proposal uses the format *“₿<span class="-green">username</span>@<span class="-blue">domain.com</span>”*.
-This is similar to email, which makes it familiar and easy to use.
-The *₿* prefix is an important addition to make it distinct from email addresses as a bitcoin payment address.
+This proposal uses the formats *“<span class="-green">username</span>@<span class="-blue">domain.com</span>”* and *“₿<span class="-green">username</span>@<span class="-blue">domain.com</span>”*.
+This is similar to the email address format, which makes it familiar and easy to use.
+The *₿* prefix is an important addition for display purposes, to make it distinctly a bitcoin payment address.
 This provides clarity and trust to users, which is important when it comes to financial transactions.

 ### How it works

 Users create DNS entries with payment information, which can be one or more addresses of different formats, combined to a [BIP 21 URI](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
-Since address reuse is best avoided for privacy reasons, the included addresses should only be static payment codes (like [silent payment codes](https://gist.github.com/RubenSomsen/c43b79517e7cb701ebf77eec6dbb46b8) and [BOLT12](https://bolt12.org/) offers).
+Since address reuse is best avoided for privacy reasons, the included addresses should only be static payment codes (like [silent payment codes](https://silentpayments.xyz/) and [BOLT12](https://bolt12.org/) offers).
+Single-use addresses can be used if needed, but a mechanism to rotate them should be in place.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/human-readable-addresses/dns-payment-instructions-mapping.png"